New Sakura-so Offers Affordable Independent Housing for Seniors

 In cooperation with family physician Dr. Asae Tanaka, residents can meet with her for consultations.

-Museum & Cultural Centre
+Nikkei National Museum & Cultural Center

 The National Nikkei Museum & Cultural Centre provides an enjoyable and accessible experience for everyone.
 There are regular exhibits about the Japanese Canadian and Japanese community, special events including festivals and performances, as well cultural and seniors programs.
 The Museum and Cultural Centre is located across the street, next door to Nimi Nikkei Home.